Welcome to this month's newsletter -- Why Do Runners Get Injured?

 So now we are sidelined with a running injury.
 We feel frustrated with life because we can no longer run.
 We have to sit it out for at least a few weeks to give our bodies a chance to heal.

 But it doesn't have to be this way.
+It is not necessary that runners get injured so often.
 If we could go back to how we were when we first learned to run.
 We were happy with each accomplishment no matter how small.
 We were happy just to be running.
 We didn't have any expectations of ourselves.
 There was no pressure and therefore no fear and no stress.
 If we had limitations, we just accepted them and we continued to work to improve them without judging ourselves.

 We can be this way again if we totally love and accept ourselves and stop the pattern of self-criticism.
 If we can learn to pay attention to our thoughts, we would realize just how many negative thoughts we think each day, hour, or even minute about ourselves.